Mold And Mycotoxins

 What is Mold

 Molds are a type of fungi.
 They are multicellular and grow in filamentous hyphae (long thread-like branches).
 Networks of these hyphae form a mycelium which is considered a single organism.
 They produce airborne spores and some produce toxins called mycotoxins.
-They break down organic waste and are therefore an important part of natures recycling system.
+They break down organic waste such as leaves, other plant debris and wood and are therefore an important part of natures recycling system.
 They cannot photosynthesize and just like humans they rely on organic matter for nutrition.
 All fungus lives by decomposing and absorbing the organic matter on which it grows.
 Molds, mushrooms, yeasts, smuts, rusts and mildew are all fungi.